 - B8.
 Prior to the commencement of operation, the Applicant must prepare an Operational Air Quality Management Plan (OAQMP) to the satisfaction of the Planning Secretary.
-The OAQMP must form part of the OEMP required by Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) include evidence of consultation with nearby sensitive receivers and justification for the selection of receivers consulted: - (d) describe how any matters raised by sensitive receivers under Condition B8(c) have been addressed; - (e) detail and rank all emissions from all sources of the development, including particulate emissions; - (f) detail an ambient air quality monitoring strategy that is capable of evaluating the performance of the development against the air quality criteria in accordance with the EPA's Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales; - (g) identify the control measures that that will be implemented for each emission source; - (h) nominate the following for each of the proposed controls: - (i) key performance indicator(s); - (ii) monitoring method(s); - (iii) location, frequency, and duration of monitoring; - (iv) contingency measures; - (v) record keeping; - (vi) complaints register; - (vii) response procedures; - (viii) compliance monitoring; - (i) include a Trigger Action Response Plan (TARP) with contingency measures to be implemented if air quality triggers are reached or other unpredicted impacts occur and to ensure corrective actions are implemented; and - (j) include a complaints management system that would be implemented for the duration of the development. - B9.
+The OAQMP must form part of the OEMP required by Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - include evidence of consultation with nearby sensitive receivers and justification for the selection of receivers consulted; - (d) describe how any matters raised by sensitive receivers under Condition B8(c) have been addressed; - (e) detail and rank all emissions from all sources of the development, including particulate emissions; - (f) detail an ambient air quality monitoring strategy that is capable of evaluating the performance of the development against the air quality criteria in accordance with the EPA's Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales; - (g) identify the control measures that that will be implemented for each emission source; - (h) nominate the following for each of the proposed controls: - (i) key performance indicator(s); - (ii) monitoring method(s); - (iii) location, frequency, and duration of monitoring; - (iv) contingency measures; - (v) record keeping; - (vi) complaints register; - (vii) response procedures; - (viii) compliance monitoring; - include a TARP with contingency measures, including but not limited to stop work protocols, to be implemented if any of the EPA's air quality criteria are exceeded to ensure corrective actions are implemented; and - (j) include a complaints management system that would be implemented for the duration of the development. - B9.
 The Applicant must: - (a) not commence operation of any relevant stage of the development until the OAQMP required by Condition B8 is approved by the Planning Secretary; and - (b) implement the most recent version of the OAQMP approved by the Planning Secretary for the duration of the development.